joeybrinker/TeeMe/README.md

 ## Features
 TeeMe shows you golf courses by using user location and also shows a route from the user to the golf course when the course is selected.
-You can now create an account which will soon let you favorite golf courses for ease of use
+You can now create an account and favorite different golf courses around the world no matter where you look.

 ## What I learned
-So far I have learned a lot on how to use MapKit and user location principles.
+So far I have learned a lot on how to use MapKit, user location principles, and database management.
 I continue to regularly work on this project so be on the lookout for updates and further development changes.

 ## How to use
 - Click the "Code" button in the top right corner